 - The valve is connected in the wrong flow direction.
 Check the flow direction that is indicated on the valve body with an arrow or text and reverse the valve if necessary.

 - The valve is indirectly operated and the differential pressure is too low.
 If the pressure across the indirect operated valve is too low (less than 0.5 bar), the valve will not properly open.
 In this case, a (semi-)direct operated valve should be used.

 - You experience water hammer.
 Water hammer is a typical consequence of a high flow rate and pressure in pipes with small diameters.
+Read our technical article on water hammer here.
 There are several solutions for this problem: